 "New Landscapes," Zhulong Gallery, 2015

-Each of the five moving pictures (high-definition videos) in the Rare Earth series is comprised of a single, shot: the camera remains motionless, and only subtle movements, such as a blade of grass swaying in the breeze, reveal that what one is watching is, in fact, unfolding in real time.
+Each of the five films in the Rare Earth series is comprised of a single, shot: the camera remains motionless, and only subtle movements, such as a blade of grass swaying in the breeze, reveal that what one is watching is, in fact, unfolding in real time.
 Like the game landscapes, which at first glance appear to be real, the videos are ambiguous reflections of a world of paramilitary fantasy.